-- 1. The development of a freshman immersion experience will be provided for all UWF freshmen participating in a course on innovation and career opportunity in cybersecurity, advanced manufacturing and intelligent systems/robotics as part of the overall Freshmen Experience.
-All freshmen will have experiential learning opportunities in the UWF Innovation Network facilities and laboratories in downtown Pensacola (CyberRange, Advanced Manufacturing Laboratories and Robotics Laboratories). - 2.
-The development of an Innovation Living Learning Community focused on Cybersecurity, Advanced Manufacturing and Intelligent Systems/Robotics.
-The following will be presented in the Innovation Living Learning Community focusing on cybersecurity, advanced manufacturing and intelligent systems/robotics: - o accelerate credit where possible, - o complete an industry certification, - participate in a career mentoring program with industry partners in the UWF Innovation Network, - participate in industry problem solving in an industry/government program called "Hacking for Defense" (https://www.h4di.org/about.html), and - participate in activities in the Center for Cybersecurity's CyberRange and in Advanced Manufacturing laboratories in Pensacola and Fort Walton Beach.
+- 1. The development of an STEM Living Learning Community focused on Cybersecurity, Advanced Manufacturing and Intelligent Systems/Robotics.
+The following will be presented focusing on cybersecurity, advanced manufacturing and intelligent systems/robotics: - o accelerate credit where possible, - o complete an industry certification, - o participate in a career mentoring program with industry partners at UWF, - participate in industry problem solving in an industry/government program called "Hacking for Defense", and - participate in activities in the Center for Cybersecurity's CyberRange and in Advanced Manufacturing laboratories in Pensacola and Fort Walton Beach.